 ?!
-Is it not enough to reduce emissions, increase energy efficiency, or capture pollutants at the emission source?
+Is not enough to reduce emissions, increase energy efficiency, or capture pollutants at the emission source (and attempt to sequester or store it, as with CCS)?

 — No, that can only reduce future emissions by a fraction.
-In addition, it would be technically unfeasible and economically untenable to capture more than a small fraction of all future emissions of greenhouse gases.
-And then we would still do nothing about the greenhouse gases that have already been emitted, and which gradually have accumulated the atmospheric content up to the acute level that we see already today, causing pacific isle and major city harbor inundations on strong winds (Google e.g: “Sandy 2012” and “Katrina 2005”).
+In addition, it would be technically unfeasible and economically untenable to capture and sequester or store more than a small fraction of all future emissions of greenhouse gases.
+And then we would still do nothing about the greenhouse gases that have already been emitted, gradually accumulating the atmospheric content up to the acute level that we see already today, causing Pacific & Carribean isle and harbor inundations all around the world on strong winds (Google e.g: “Sandy 2012”, “Katrina 2005”, “hurricanes Harvey, Irma, Maria of September 2017”).

 ?!
 Won’t a future sustainable energy production be enough to deflect climate threats?